 These tax savings for both employers and employees are a much-needed breather in the face of unexpected financial crunches due to COVID-19.

 3. Opportunity to Understand the True Value of a Company

-According to regulations, an independent valuer who does not have any vested interest in the value of the company must be hired to perform the valuation.
-The IRS has defined the Fair Market Value of a share, in addition to prescribing guidelines for valuation.
+According to regulations, an independent valuer who does not have any vested interest in the company’s value must be hired to perform the valuation.
+The IRS has defined the Fair Market Value of a share and prescribing guidelines for valuation.

-Interim valuations are encouraged so that companies know where they stand and employees know the updated value of what is being offered to them via equities.
+Interim valuations are encouraged so that companies know where they stand and employees know the updated value of what is offered via equities.

 Employee equity is an excellent way to reduce the load on the cash outflow of a company while ensuring fair compensation to its employees.
 To know more about rolling out employee stock option plans, click here.